Hooded seal

-The hooded seal (Cystophora cristata) is a large phocid found only in the central and western North Atlantic, ranging from Svalbard in the east to the Gulf of St. Lawrence in the west.
+The hooded seal or bladdernose seal (Cystophora cristata) is a large phocid found only in the central and western North Atlantic, ranging from Svalbard in the east to the Gulf of St. Lawrence in the west.
 The seals are typically silver-grey or white in color, with black spots that vary in size covering most of the body.
 Hooded seal pups are known as "blue-backs" because their coats are blue-grey on the back with whitish bellies.
 This coat is shed after 14 months of age when the pups molt.
 It is the only species in the genus Cystophora.

 Naming

 The generic name Cystophora means "bladder-bearer" in Greek, from the species' unusual sexual ornament – a peculiar inflatable bladder septum on the head of the adult male.
 This bladder hangs between the eyes and down over the upper lip in the deflated state.
 In addition, the hooded seal can inflate a large balloon-like sac from one of its nostrils.
 This is done by shutting one nostril valve and inflating a membrane, which then protrudes from the other nostril.